-Your first visit to our Great Falls or Havre offices will be a free exam for you or your child.
+Your first visit to our Great Falls office will be a free exam for you or your child.
+Rates may vary in our satellite offices.
 The doctor will carefully examine the teeth for a wide range of possible orthodontic problems, such as crowding, cross-bite, gaps, etc. Once the doctor has a clear picture of the most likely course of treatment, we’ll sit down with you to discuss what type of treatment is necessary, how long it will take, and estimate how much it will cost.
 You’ll understand everything you need to know in order to decide whether to proceed with treatment or not.

 The Purpose of the Initial Examination is to Answer:

 - What sort of problem is present, if any?